Jacklu0831/Real-Time-Object-Detection/1_YOLO/README.md

 <p align="center"><image src="assets/yolo_model.png"></image></p>

 Shown in the image above, YOLOv3 has 75 convolutional layers and not a single fully-connected layer, it also employs ResNet-alike structure as a way to improve accuracy from its predecessors.
 On the other hand, YOLOv3 only uses 16 convolutional layers and 2 fully-connected layers.
-Therefore, as shown in Performance section,YOLOv3-tiny has significantly less accuracy than YOLOv3.
+Therefore, as shown in the Performance section,YOLOv3-tiny has significantly less accuracy than YOLOv3.

 ---